decentsocial/website/blog/2020-10-11-Get-things-done-for-real.md

 Divide these two columns further, by category / topic.

-The categories I found useful for [decent.social](https://decent.social) where:
+The categories I found useful for [decent.social](https://decent.social) were:

 - marketing
 - content marketing